MichalShushan12/ElAl-BackEnd/README.md

 # ElAl-BackEnd
-The frontend is built with Vite and can be found in the elal_air/ folder.
+The backend is a REST API built with Api Requests.
+It can be found in ElAlAIR/ folder.

-To run the frontend:
-cd elal_air
-npm install
-npm run dev
+The Backend project was created by visual studio.